Astral-Agent/stagehand/README.md

 - Specify custom user profile directories
 - Maintain persistent browser state across sessions

+Other changes:
+- Improvements to the logging system (previously, logging was verbose despite adjusting `verbosity` and `debugDom` arguments)

 ## Relationship with Upstream Stagehand

 This project maintains a close relationship with the upstream Stagehand repository: